-Italy is a magical land filled with fascinating history, passionate people, and amazing food, some of the many reasons that so many Italy experiences are on our couple’s bucket list.
-Serve all of that up with some incredible Italian wine and you have an awesome setting for the perfect 10 day Italy itinerary!
+Italy is a magical land filled with fascinating history, passionate people, and fantastic food, some of the many reasons that so many Italian experiences are on our couple’s bucket list.

-Of course, there are certain things you should know when traveling to Italy for the first Italy vacation, so after checking those out, then don’t be afraid to make the Italy itinerary your own, cut a day here and add a day there as needed, but I recommend not including more than 3 hotel changes during your stay.
+Of course, there are certain things you should know when traveling to Italy for the first Italy vacation, so after checking those out, then don’t be afraid to make the Italy itinerary your own; cut a day here and add a day there as needed, but I recommend not including more than three hotel changes during your stay.

-Keep in mind that every time you change cities and hotels that you lose approximately half a day of sightseeing, so be cautious of that while planning a trip.
+Remember that every time you change cities and hotels; you lose approximately half a day of sightseeing, so be cautious of that while planning a trip.

 How Many Days to Spend in Italy?